davidtchiu/davidtchiu.github.io/teaching/cs261/lab13.map/index.md

   ```

 #### Part II: Understanding Load Factor
 - Now let us talk about the `MapPerf` implementations.
 There's a `getLoadFactor()` method that is intended to return a value between 0 and 1, indicating the ratio between the number of stored entries and the capacity of the underlying array.
 A load factor of 0 means that the underlying `table[]` array is completely empty, and 1 means it's full.
-Modify the appropriate methods in `OpenMap` so that the load factor returned correctly by `getLoadFactor()`.
+Test the put/remove methods in `OpenMap` to ensure that the load factor returned correctly by `getLoadFactor()`.

   ```java
   // Just enough capacity to hold all entries..